zaidpathanGit/PHP-CI-MODCON/README.md

 $obj1 = new controllerGenerator();

 /**
- * Call the methods to generate single model or to generate
+ * Call the methods to generate single controller or to generate
  * models for all the tables available inside your database.
  */
 $obj1->generateSingleController($tableName); //Pass your database table name as parameter.